 X and Ms Z Y).
-The applicants challenged a public corporation's dismissal of Mr M X because he had tested HIV positive.
-He had The corporation's policy permitted been exposed to HIV. discrimination on that basis.
+The applicants challenged a public corporation's dismissal of Mr M X because he had tested HIV positive. corporation's policy permitted discrimination on that basis.
 Mr M X had been a casual labourer for a public sector corporation.
 He was cleared for promotion, subject to a medical.
 The medical examination declared him to be fit.
-He then required to undergo a further examination for permanency.
+He was then required to undergo a further examination for permanency.
 He was again found to be physically fit.
 But the HIV test revealed that he was sero-positive.
 The corporation sought to justify its discriminatory policy, although it is hard to see how, before any onset of disability, such a policy could be justified especially in the case of a labourer.
 Mr M X challenged the policy as contrary to law and a violation of the non-discriminatory clauses (ss 14, 15 and 16 of the Constitution of India).
-The Bombay High Court showed considerable sensitivity in its name suppression order.
-Some people, denied confidentiality, would simply abandon their rights at law or never come to court8.
-Legal representatives must be sensitive to, and protective of, values that ensure equality before the law.
+The Bombay High Court showed considerable sensitivity its suppression order. people, name Some denied confidentiality, would simply abandon their rights at law or never come to court8.

 Early in my service as a Justice of the High Court of Australia, a case was presented which concerned an allegation of direct discrimination in the provision of local government planning permission concerning people living with HIV/AIDS: IW v The City of Perth9.
 The City Council of Perth in Western Australia, by 13 votes to 12, rejected a proposal to establish a drop-in centre for people with HIV.
 The applicant and his colleagues complained to the Commissioner for Equal Opportunity on the ground that the City Council had discriminated unlawfully contrary to the Equal Opportunity Act 1984 (WA).
 The Tribunal established by that Act found that five of the majority votes had been impermissibly based on "the AIDS factor".
-By majority, the High Court of Australia dismissed the claim that the Council had discriminated contrary to the Act10.
-The majority of the Court held that the Council was not "providing a service" within the meaning of the Act.
-It also held by majority that the applicant was not an "aggrieved person" within the Act as the actual applicant for town planning approval was an association, a distinct legal person, not the members of it, including the appellant.
-The case shows once again the technical hurdles which must often be overcome if claimants under discrimination legislation are to result in redress.
-The decision of the Full Court of the Supreme Court of Western Australia denying redress for the vote found to have been affected by discriminatory considerations, was affirmed11.